Cannibalization (marketing)

-Description
+Examples

 In e-commerce, some companies intentionally cannibalize their retail sales through lower prices on their online product offerings.
 More consumers than usual may buy the discounted products, especially if they'd previously been anchored to the retail prices.
 Even though their in-store sales might decline, the company may see overall gains.

 Another example of cannibalization occurs when a retailer discounts a particular product.
 The tendency of consumers is to buy the discounted product rather than competing products with higher prices.
 When the promotion event is over and prices return to normal, however, the effect will tend to disappear.
 This temporary change in consumer behavior can be described as cannibalization, though scholars do not normally use the phrase "cannibalization" to denote such a phenomenon.

 In project evaluation, the estimated profit generated from the new product must be reduced by the earnings on the lost sales.

 Another common case of cannibalization is when companies, particularly retail companies, open sites too close to each other, in effect, competing for the same customers.
 The potential for cannibalization is often discussed when considering companies with many outlets in an area, such as Starbucks or McDonald's.